 As a result, she had until recently been an active member of the Queensland Law Society Access to Justice and Pro Bono Committee.

-Jennifer is a member of STEP (Society of Trust and Estate Practitioners) and is currently the Deputy Chair of the Qld branch Committee.
-She also is a member of the STEP Australia Policy sub-committee.
+Jennifer is a member of STEP (Society of Trust and Estate Practitioners) and is in her fifth year as a member of the Qld branch Committee.
+She also is a member of the STEP Australia Policy sub-committee and a director of STEP Australia.

 She is the current Chair of the Appeals Committee for the Virginia Golf Club, Brisbane.